Your EcoFriendly Real Estate Agent | Serving Birmingham, Bloomfield Hills, Bloomfield Township, Beverly Hills, Bingham Farms, Franklin...

 Royal Oak, MI 48073

-As a dedicated real estate agent, an expert in Green technology, Gail Corcoran is well qualified to guide you in buying or selling a home.
+As a dedicated Realtor®, an expert in Green technology, Gail is well qualified to guide you in buying or selling a home.
 She believes in using her skills in finance, contracts, negotiation and marketing to your best advantage.

 Buying or selling a home is one of the most important transactions in the lives of many people.
 Because of that, it is imperative that you work with someone you trust and feel is a market expert with integrity.
 People trust Gail with their most valuable asset.
 It is a responsibility she takes very seriously.
 She knows that your success - is her success!!!